quintoandar/hive-metastore-client/CONTRIBUTING.md

 #### Add labels

 In all project, we have different labels, like "WIP", "review", "bug", etc. Consider always adding the right label to make your reviewers' lives easier.

-## Documentation

-### Updating generated documentation:
-- First install requirements running `make requirements-docs`.
-- To recreate .rst files run `make update-docs`.
-If a new module was added, edit docs/source/index.rst file to add the rst file for the module manually.
-- To test the documentation generated run `make docs`.
-It will generate html documentation files in docs/build/html folder.